-Details of past and upcoming conferences can be found on the Centre's website:
+Details of past and upcoming conferences can be found on the Centre's website: kcl.ac.uk/construction-law/events

-kcl.ac.uk/law/research/centres/construction/

-conferences

 Donations

 The Centre is grateful to many leading organisations and eminent individuals who offer their time in lecturing, tutoring and supervising the work of our students.
 These contributions are vital to the worldwide reputation that the Centre has developed.